allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 How do I delete a single sortie?
 Right-click delete.
 The last sortie in a mission wil not delete.
 You need to delete the mission in this case.

 How do I delete a mission?
 Show the Mission grid if it’s hidden \(the M icon with a red slash\).
 To delete a single mission, highlight the mission, right-click and select Delete Mission.
 To delete multiple missions, right-click in the Missions grid and select Delete Missions. .
-A dialog will appear that allows you to select missions 128

-within a specified date range.
+A dialog will appear that allows you to select missions within a specified date range.
 Missions that were created from the replication process display Source Mission information.
 Missions that were created from scratch will not show any source mission information.

+!!!
+NOTE
-NOTE, once a mission has been committed, it cannot be deleted, only canceled.
+    once a mission has been committed, it cannot be deleted, only canceled.

 Mission Events